Heart of a Book

 Riley Martinez

-I'm not sure I agree about Computational Theory.
-To me, it seemed more like Shor's Algorithm.
+I'm not sure I agree about Quantum Computing.
+To me, it seemed more like Computational Theory.

 Casey Brown